StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### trash_file_expire_time_sec

 - **Default:** 86,400 seconds
-- **Description:** The time interval at which to clean trash files.
-The default value has been changed from 259,200 to 86,400 since v2.5.17, v3.0.9, and v3.1.6.
+- **Description:** The maximum duration the files can be retained in trash.
+The system cleans trash files at the interval specified by `min_garbage_sweep_interval`.
+If a trash file is retained for a duration longer than the value of this parameter, it will be cleaned.
+Since v2.5.17, v3.0.9, and v3.1.6, the default value has been changed from 259200 to 86400.

 #### base_compaction_check_interval_seconds